shreyoshi05/shreyoshi05/README.md

 # 💫 Hi 👋, I'm Shreyoshi Ghosh
-I'm a third-year B.Tech CSE student with a keen interest in machine learning, data structures, and scalable solutions.
-Currently honing my skills in PyTorch, C++, Java.
-I take on challenges in AI and DSA, always aiming to create efficient and impactful systems.
-Let's connect and collaborate on something exciting! 🚀
+I'm a 3rd year B.Tech CSE student, and aspiring ML engineer passionate about building intelligent systems.
+Actively working on RAG pipelines, LLM agents, and NLP applications.
+Focused on mastering PyTorch, LangChain, and LlamaIndex, I tackle challenging problems in AI, DSA, and scalable system design with curiosity and determination.
+Always open to collaborations, research opportunities, and interesting builds ! 🚀

 Email Me 👉 ✉️ **shreyoshighosh2005@gmail.com** For Collaboration/Project or Anything Else. 😊😊